Robert Rowland (politician): Early career

 Rowland attended Sedbergh School in Cumbria and graduated from Newcastle University in 1988 with a BA (Hons) and began his career in the investment industry.
-He started at Lazard Asset Management, and then became a fund manager with Odey Asset Management before becoming a director at Soros Fund Management.
-He then moved back to Lazard Asset Management in New York, after which he became a partner at Cheyne Capital Management (UK).
+Rowland was a fund manager with Odey Asset Management before becoming a director at Soros Fund Management.
+He then moved to New York, where he became a partner at Cheyne Capital Management (UK).
 Rowland was a director of the charity 'Tickets for Troops'.
 The charity distributes free tickets to members of the armed forces for a variety of sporting, musical and cultural events.

 Political career

 Rowland's first introduction to politics was while he was studying at the University of Newcastle.
 He stood for Deputy President of the Students' Union in 1987, and on failing to win that position, the 5 March 1987 issue of the student newspaper, the Courier, reports that he stood unopposed for election for the Convener of the Disciplinary Committee, but lost by 335 votes to 395 against "Re-open Nominations (R.O.N)."

 In the 10 March 1988 edition of the Courier, he wrote a letter directed at what he dubbed "the fascist left," defending freedom of speech, and opposing the practice of providing "no platform" to speakers whose views were considered objectionable by some.

 In 2019, Rowland chose to return to politics, and at a European level, by standing as a candidate for the Brexit Party.
 Rowland gave his first major speech as a candidate at the Lakeside Hotel in Frimley, Surrey, in May of that year, where he described opposition to Brexit as a potential "coup against democracy".

 Rowland was elected third on the Brexit Party list for the South East of England in the European Parliament elections in May 2019.
 He sat on the ECON (Economic and Monetary Affairs) committee in the European Parliament.

-Rowland was a climate change sceptic.
+Rowland was a climate change denier.
 In a speech on 23 October 2019 he said "decarbonisation is deindustrialisation.
 It amounts to unilateral disarmament."
 He argued that decarbonisation policies replace tax revenues generated from fossil fuels with subsidies to the detriment of the funding public services.